helium/longfi-platformio/getting-started.md

 ### Manual updates to the Heltec runtime libraries <a name="HTCC-MANUAL-RUNTIME-UPDATES"></a>
 Some versions of Heltec's runtime libraries have set default configuration variables to values that are incompatible with the Helium network, especially when the Heltec device is configured targeting the North American market.
 The following discusses Heltec runtime files that must be inspected to ensure compatibility.
-The exact location of these files will depend on which operating system you areger
-Click on the Extensi using, Windows, Linux, or Mac.
+The exact location of these files will depend on which operating system you are using, Windows, Linux, or Mac.
-The typical top level locations of the runtime libraries is shown below for each operating system.
+The typical top level location of the runtime libraries is shown below for each operating system.
 From there the following discussions will present to you the file locations within these top level directories/folders.
 Please note the Heltec library version numbers are expected to change as time goes on.
-XXXXX denotes your specific user id. ger
+XXXXX denotes your specific user id.

-Click on the Extensi
-##### PlatformIO IDE Heltec runtime library locations:ger
+##### PlatformIO IDE Heltec runtime library locations:
-Click on the Extensi

 * Windows
 ```text